Growli

 Watering

 Water bromeliad keep the central cup filled, soil barely moist.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Most bromeliads drink from the central cup formed by their leaves.
 Fill it with rainwater or filtered water and flush weekly.
 Keep the soil only barely moist.

 Soil and pot